OASIS AND THE IRISH IN THEM

 NEW ORDER IN IRELAND

 A few of us, caught in Nick Hornby’s slipstream, would while the time away drawing up lists of our own favourite music, making tapes and throwing shapes.
 It was harmless enough stuff, portable pub-games to backdrop those empty afternoons, decades ago, in O’Neills on Pearse Street and the balmy, mad nights everywhere else.
-But...
+But it...
 Continue Reading →

 BRILLIANT TREES: GOLDFINGLAS